Note: I updated the view counts for the videos mentioned. These are current as of 12/9/18.

 Modern C++ Design, 16K views.

-Part of it can be explained by me being an relatively unknown speaker.
-But, largely, I think software security is not a particularly sexy topic.
+Part of it can be explained by me being an relatively unknown speaker compared to the speakers who gave the other talks.
+But, largely, I think software security is not a particularly compelling topic.
 Ask yourself how many security talks have there been at C++Now or CppCon in the past 5 years by well-known speakers?
 A hand full, maybe.

 Compare that to the number of talks on: Template Meta programming, Concepts, Co-routines or Data Structures.
 A dozen or more on each I would expect.